sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **LIMITED RESOURCES** An embedded system is designed to achive only the defined functions and requirements; the system only needs a certain number of resources and no more.
 That means in most cases, that the harware cannot be upgraded or expanded.
 As such, it's is also very rare that an embedded system can be designed for increase its hardware dependant capabilities, functions, or it is possible to expand its systems parts or modules.
 On the other hand, most of the embedded systems can be re-programmed, so its software can be changed and upgraded, that means thatt it is possible to improve the system, or adapt it to new requirements or new cases, as far as it is possible with the designed hardware.

+**Real-time system**: a system is said to be real time, when it can guarantee tha tasks to be done, are done at the expected time time, or when the tasks are scheduled and expected to be done. also real-time systems are expected to have a predictable behavior, and very reliable way.

+**CRITICAL SYSTEM** Is a system that must be highly reliable, and keep this reliability even when it is developed, and evolves.
+Usually, these systems are classified into the following groups:

+ - **safety critical** : the misperformance of the system would mean, personal damage or loss, or material/propierty/resources or enviromental damages Examples: Energy systes (as nuclear plants), control in transportations systems, chemical reactors, medical devices (as a pacemaker or a heart-lung assistance systems) ...
+ - **mission critical**: designed to avoid total misfunction of the designed functionality or objective. example: navigation systems.
+ - **bussines critical**: designed to avoid a missfunctions that would result or imply huge economic/bussines impact or material losses, usually as a result of a service interruption.
+Example: bank, accounting and payment systems, stock-trading systems.
+ - **security critical**: designed to protect data or sensible information. example: medical databases, customers data ...

 **SAFETY**: Is the propierty of a system that evaluates, weight and analyze the risk of the ocurrence of an accident (injury or death of people), material, propierty, equipment or resources damage or losses, also enviromental degradation.

 **FUNCTIONAL SAFETY** Is propierty of a systems that evaluates the safety of a system that correspond the correct actions according to the system inputs, this also includes detection of potential dangerous states or actions, and activation of protecttion, corrective or mitigation measures.